Jiaozuo: Train

-Automobile
+Roads

 Zhengjiaojin Expressway, Xinjiaoji Expressway, Jiluo Expressway and Jiaowen Expressway pass through the territory.
 Local expressways are connected with national trunk expressways, realizing "county expressway", "township expressway" and "village expressway".
 In October 2020, it will be included in the list of pilot areas for deepening the reform of rural road management and maintenance system.

 By the end of 2019, the expressway mileage was 239.51 km.
 The annual highway cargo turnover was 30.25 billion tons per kilometer, up 9.4% over the previous year; Road passenger turnover reached 697 million person kilometers, down 11.8%.